-Conway begins the chapter on Little Lake Missinaibi with a retelling of an encounter he had with a group of American fishermen on the lake.
+Conway begins the chapter on Little Lake Missinaibi with a retelling of an encounter he had with a group of American fishermen on the lake, which is reputed to be an outstanding pike and pickerel lake.
 Conway and his wife were doing archeological work at a site on the lake.
 The fishermen were staying nearby in one of the two fly-in outposts located on islands at the north end of the lake near the outflow (see the map below for the locations).
 They were clearly surprised to see anyone else on the lake; Conway was just as surprised by how little they knew about where they were!
 He could be talking about me in my youth!
 He writes –

 These fishermen did not have maps or any background information about the area.
 What a loss it would be to visit the historic Missinaibi countryside so ill-informed.
 We talked about our rock research, the provincial park, and the nearby Chapleau Crown Game Preserve.

 The Little Missinaibi Lake Pictograph Sites:

 Dewdney on his visit checked out the three sites he had been told about.
 Wilson, thirty years later, notes the existence of four sites.
 Another thirty years later and there are reports of further smudges and images.
 This post will focus on the four sites highlighted in Wilson’s canoe tripper’s guide; I’ll add another site that no one has commented on.

 We came into the south end of the lake but in this post, I’ll follow Dewdney, Wilson, and Conway and order the sites starting at the north end of the lake not far from the Air Dale island outpost.